Multiway Multislice PHATE: Visualizing Hidden Dynamics of RNNs through Training: Computing Infrastructure

+and is plotted at the midpoint \((\tau_r+\tau_{r+1})/2\).
+This formulation avoids imposing continuity assumptions when epoch labels are subsampled.

+\paragraph{Quantitative support for the HAR transition.} These metrics quantitatively support the qualitative MM-PHATE observations reported in Section~\ref{sec:HAR}.
+In particular, \texttt{signed\_flow\_alignment\_centroid} (\(A_{\tau}\)) increases from negative to positive around epoch \(\sim 7\) (Fig.~\ref{fig:app_har_mmphate_temporal_metrics_acc}, zoomed panel), indicating a sign change in the dominant direction of within-sequence progression in the MM-PHATE embedding.
+This sign change coincides with a pronounced spike in \texttt{epoch\_to\_epoch\_change\_magnitude} (\(C_r\)) and a sharp increase in training/validation accuracy, consistent with an early training-phase reorganization rather than a purely gradual drift.
+The corresponding shift in temporal dynamic direction is also visible in the original 3D MM-PHATE embedding (Fig.~\ref{fig:app_har_mmphate_early3d}), where the direction of time-step progression changes across early epochs.

+\paragraph{Alignment with training dynamics over the full trajectory.} Across the full training run, large fluctuations in \(C_r\) and changes in \(A_{\tau}\) align with changes in model performance (accuracy and loss; Figs.~\ref{fig:app_har_mmphate_temporal_metrics_acc}--\ref{fig:app_har_mmphate_temporal_metrics_loss}).
+This consistent alignment supports the interpretation that MM-PHATE is capturing meaningful temporal-geometric structure in the evolving hidden-state dynamics, rather than arbitrary low-dimensional distortion.

-\subsection{Computing Infrastructure}
+\section{Computing Infrastructure}

-All but the t-SNE computation was done on a 14-core laptop running Windows 11 Home with a NVIDIA GeForce RTX 3070 Ti Laptop graphics card and 40GB of RAM.
-The t-SNE was done on a single 95-core internal cluster running Ubuntu 18.04.6 LTS with 10 Quadro RTX 5000 graphics cards and 755GB of RAM.
+All but the t-SNE Area2Bump computation was carried out on a 14-core laptop running Windows 11 Home with a NVIDIA GeForce RTX 3070 Ti Laptop graphics card and 40GB of RAM.
+The t-SNE Area2Bump visualization was conducted on a single 95-core internal cluster running Ubuntu 18.04.6 LTS with 10 Quadro RTX 5000 graphics cards and 755GB of RAM.